CaFTRA: Frequency-Domain Correlation-Aware Feedback-Free MIMO Transmission and Resource Allocation for 6G and Beyond: Extensive-Coverage Multi-Dimensional Resource Allocation

 Suppose we have $x$ BSs, and each BS have $y$ RBs, then the total number of RBs can be allocated to users is $W= x \times y$, and we can bind BSs and RBs together.
 Note here we assume that the whole spectrum band is equally divided to $x$ BSs, and they do not share spectrum with each other in FD-RAN to avoid interference in the considered area.
 Thus, there are a total of $W$ BS-RBs and $M$ UEs, and define a binary variable $\mathbf{X}(w,m)$ to indicate whether BS-RB $w$ is selected to serve UE $m$, which is expressed as

+The following formulation provides an SE-oriented optimization objective for benchmarking purposes, while the practical scheduler developed in this work is a matching-based heuristic rather than a globally optimal solver.
 To maximize the sumrate of network, we model the extensive-coverage multi-dimensional resource allocation, i.e., the three-dimensional allocation problem of multi-BSs, multi-RBs, and multi-UEs as a large-scale 0-1 integer programming problem as follows:

 where the objective function $\mbox{Rate}[CSI_{LQTN}(\mathbf{X}(w,m))]$ represents the estimated PHY-layer rate of BS-RB pair $w$ serving UE $m$ using LQTN to obtain CSI, the two constraints ensure that each RB serves only one UE and each UE is served by at least $Q$ RB.
-This optimization problem is non-convex and NP-hard \cite{Match}.
+This problem is non-convex and NP-hard \cite{Match}.
 To find the optimal solution of $\mathbf{X}$, we would need to exhaustively search all possible combinations of RBs and BSs scheduling to users.
 This approach is impractical in real systems due to its large scale and distinct discrete nature.
 However, since $\mathbf{X}$ is binary variable, we can formulate the allocation of BSs and RBs as a matching problem.
 Matching theory, which has been recognized by a Nobel Prize in Economics, provides a mathematically tractable solution to combinatorial matching problems between participants in two distinct sets, using each participant's individual information and preferences.

 Since each user can select multiple RBs and BSs, and each RB can serve only one user, we can transform the UE-BS-RB matching problem into a large-scale many-to-one matching problem \cite{TMC-Match}.
 By binding BSs and RBs into BS-RB pairs and performing many-to-one matching with multiple users, the matching relationships represent the results of multi-BS association and multi-RB allocation.
 In the following sections, we address the mapping problem of BS-RBs and UEs based on the many-to-one matching model, optimizing $\mathbf{X}$.